Fashion Meets Technology - the Smart Clothes:

 #4: Smartphone Dependence – Yay or Nay?

 Right now, all these techy developments in a fashion highly depend on smartphones.
 Notwithstanding the fact that most people are surgically attached to their phones, not that long ago all researchers headed to work with a backpack full of laptops, whereas today all they need is that little device that fits into their pocket.
-Forward-thinking designers aren't thrilled with such smartphone dependency because they won't be here forever, and things are moving so fast 'forever' is a very stretchy term here.
+Forward-thinking designers aren't thrilled with such smartphone dependency because they won't be here forever, and things are moving so fast 'forever' is a very stretchy term here "the smart clothes"

 What happens when smartphones become outdated, and we're stuck with all these clothes connected to an obsolete device?
 If you think these are all gimmicks, wait until we all have little microchips embedded in our shirts!